lucacolombo97/DomoHome/README.md

 ![DomoHome](https://user-images.githubusercontent.com/48442855/139595711-375a10b8-3cad-4816-8ceb-cab4f910f6f6.png)

+**Package Division:**
+- Domo_Home_Android: it contains the code of the Android Application
+- Domo_Home_Arduino: it contains the code for the ArduinoUno and ArduinoYun boards
+- Domo_Home_DB: it contains the DB schema
+- Domo_Home_PHP: it contains the PHP code

 ## General Overview

 Home automation is a recent discipline that studies technologies to improve the quality of life inside the house and is achieved through the use of three major technical disciplines: computer science, electronics and mechanics.